-A Legacy of Honor: ASC Welcomes Returning Veterans
+A Legacy of Honor: ASC welcomes returning veterans

 |0

-This work, A Legacy of Honor: ASC Welcomes Returning Veterans [Image 3 of 3], by CPT Tyrese Lane, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Legacy of Honor: ASC welcomes returning veterans, by CPT Tyrese Lane, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.